Updated on 6 May 2021

 The beautiful and historic city of Caen has something for everyone no matter when you visit.
-Here’s an idea of what you can expect throughout the year in William the Conqueror’s city.
+Here are ideas of what you can expect throughout the year in William the Conqueror’s city.

 Caen in spring